 ----END PRIVATE KEY----at the end of the private key.

-Regardless of whether you are in a production environment or non-production Magento environment, always paste your key values into the Production API Key and the Production Private Key fields.
+Regardless of whether you are in a production environment or non-production Commerce environment, always paste your key values into the Production API Key and the Production Private Key fields.

 Click Save Config.